 - Scheduling.
 You can set up your own schedules to arm or disarm the camera.
 For instance, you can set your camera not to record anything from 6 pm to 10 pm when you are at home and not yet asleep, and then automatically arm itself at 8 am when you leave for work, or at 10 pm when you go to sleep.

 - Settings.
-You can use the mobile app to set your preferences for the camera.
+You can use the Arlo app on your mobile to set your preferences for the camera.

 - Share your videos.
 You can easily share access to your Arlo Q with friends and family.
 Plus, you can share your recorded videos with your family and friends.

-- The Premier Plan.
+- Arlo Smart Premier Plan.
 Get this plan and enjoy 30 days of cloud recordings for up to 10 cameras for only $99 a year.

 If you want your Arlo Q to always be recording, you can choose to add the optional 24/7 Continuous Video Recording to your plan.
 Pay $99 per year for 14 days of continuous video recording, or $199 for 30 days.